Gerald Fogarty PhD FRANZCR

-- Radiation treatment and other services at the Mater
+- Radiation treatment and other services at the ICON Revesby Centre

 A radiation multidisciplinary team made up of doctors, nurses radiation therapist and medical physics all combine to maximize the experience from all angles.
 All have a specialized role, all are important and you will meet them on your journey.
 There is a radiation nurse with a specific interest in skin cancer, a radiation therapist also with a specific interest in skin cancer and specific training for that, and a radiation physicist who will help to design the radiation fields and the appropriate filtration needed.

-The Mater has 3 radiation treatment machines specifically designed for skin.
+The ICON Revesby Centre has 2 radiation treatment machines specifically designed for skin.